RobotsAndPencils/RPBorderlessSegmentedControl/README.md

 To run the example project; clone the repo, and run `pod install` from the Project directory first.

-## Requirements
+## Notes

-Your segment images should have a 1px margin along the top for proper shadow rendering.
+- Your segment images should have a 1px margin along the top for proper shadow rendering.
+- Currently only supports "Select One" mode

 ## Installation